Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - Game volume settings get applied on any load of a map to correct scenarios where the actual game volume was not aligned with what appeared in the Sound settings menu.
   - Many new possible locations for items to shuffle into across many maps.
   - Enemies will no longer be able to walk in the air if they were swapped while sitting in a chair.
 This likely was only possible when swapped by a Crowd Control effect.
+  - "Show Killer" Death Cam option will now remain behind the player for a moment after death, instead of immediately showing the killer.
   - GMDX/VMD: Enemies who get helmets randomly added or removed will properly take damage as though they do or do not have helmets.
   - Revision: Reloading a small scoped weapon just before starting a conversation will no longer cause the scope to appear again mid-conversation.
   - Vanilla/Revision/GMDX: Conversations can now start while using the scope on a weapon.